Art Director

 Contemplating the Value of College: My Personal Experience

-The question of whether college was worth it has been a source of ongoing contemplation for me, and to be honest, I still haven’t arrived at a definitive answer.
-However, I can speak to what college meant for me personally.
+The question of whether college was “worth it” has been an ongoing contemplation for me — and to be honest, I still haven’t arrived at a definitive answer.
+What I can speak to, however, is what college meant to me personally.

-For four years, college was essentially a vacation.
-I went into it without a clear idea of what I wanted to study or pursue as a career and mainly attended because it was expected of me after graduating from a private high school where almost all of my classmates went on to college.
-I was fortunate enough to have step-parents who could help cover the costs.
+For four years, college felt more like a vacation than a stepping stone to a career.
+I entered without a clear idea of what I wanted to study or pursue professionally, attending largely because it was expected of me.
+Coming from a private high school where nearly all of my classmates went on to college, it seemed like the natural next step.
+Fortunately, I had family members who could help cover the cost, which allowed me to explore freely — albeit without much direction.

-While I did participate in various extracurricular activities during my time in college, such as joining a running club and walking onto the track team, I don’t recall much from the actual lectures and coursework.
-My most vivid memories are of social experiences, such as parties and meeting lifelong friends.
+I did participate in various extracurricular activities, such as joining a running club, Greek life, and even walking onto the track team.
+But when it comes to academics, I don’t recall much from the actual lectures and coursework.
+Looking back, I’m honestly shocked at how unoriginal some of my projects were at times.